 The Group enters into franchise agreements with certain third party real estate agency companies located in those cities where the Group does not have an established sales office.
-Pursuant to these franchise agreements, the Group grants the franchisees with the right to use the Group's brands, access of listings in the Group's platform and other resources in return for a franchise fee, which is determined based on a percentage of the franchisee's gross commission income earned through their access and use of the Group's brand and resources.
-Franchise income are recognized when commission revenue is earned by the franchisee.
+Pursuant to these franchise agreements, the Group grants the franchisees with the right to use the Group's brands, access of listings in the Group's platform and other resources in return for a franchise fee.
+For franchise agreements entered in 2016 and 2017, franchise fee is determined based on a percentage of the franchisee's gross commission income earned.
+Franchise income are recognized when the underlying franchisees' revenue is earned.
+For franchise agreements entered in 2018, franchise fee is determined at an agreed fixed amount over a period of time and are recognized by the Group on a straight-line basis over the contractual period.
+During the years ended December 31, 2016, 2017 and 2018, the Group recognized franchise income of RMB 13,224, RMB 13,400 and RMB 17,748, respectively.